superflows-dev/react-sf-building-blocks/README.md

 ## Introduction

 This package assumes that you have understood the basic philosophy of Superflows and are ready to explore further.
 Use this package to access the primary building blocks of the Superflows component system.
-This package provides the following components:

-- Button
+Building blocks are atomic components with a simplistic functionality that are customizable.

 <br />